Safiye Sultan (mother of Mehmed III): Valide Sultan

-As Valide Sultan, her personal purse was three times that of the Sultan, the highest level of salary for a person in the empire.
-During her son's reign, Mehmed consulted her on important matters and did not make a decision if it was not with her consent.People and civil servants directly appealed to her when they needed help, since they knew how influential she was within the Ottoman court; sometimes they would even throw themselves in front of her carriage for help.
+People and civil servants directly appealed to her when they needed help, since they knew how influential she was within the Ottoman court; sometimes they would even throw themselves in front of her carriage for help.
 She was the most influential in directing everything related to the empire and the terms of appointments and dismissals of everyone in the Empire, even the Grand Vizier and Shaykh al-Islam.
-Since the public and officials knew of her active role in state affairs, they would turn to her in order to get their work done, and sometimes they would even block her carriage and make requests for such matters.
-In all dismissals and appointments from the Grand Vizier to the Shaykh al-Islam, she was primarily influential in the state affairs.
 When Mehmed III went on the campaign of Eger in 1596, he left a treasure of one billion akçe to her service, and he gave her the power to audit important matters in his absence.
 She distributed alms to the poor, orphans, and widows upon the fall of Eger Castle.

 Safiye arranged the highest allowance ever for herself as Valide Sultan.
 She eventually enjoyed an enormous stipend of 3,000 aspers a day during the latter part of her son's reign.
-Safiye Sultan did not only interfere in interior affairs but also in foreign affairs of the empire.
-It is known that she corresponded by letters with foreign kings and queens (the most known of them being Elizabeth I of England) and which she established diplomatic relations with them.
-Like her mother-in-law Nurbanu, she supported a pro-Venetian policy in foreign politics.

 When Mehmed III went on the Eger campaign in Hungary in 1596, he gave his mother great power over the empire, leaving her in charge of the treasury.
 During her interim rule she persuaded her son to revoke a political appointment of the judgeship of Constantinople and to reassign to the grand vizierate to Damat Ibrahim Pasha, her son-in-law.
 So no one could do anything in the capital, or even in the whole empire, without Safiye's permission.
 She during the 9-year reign of her son has even been accused of corruption in his government and of selling important and lucrative positions at the highest price offered.